Boondocking: Maxwell Wildlife Refuge, Maxwell, NM

 The permitted camping area is just off of the main gravel road and is surrounded by a gravel circle drive for easy on-and-off access.

-There are no RV hookups (no water, no electric, and no sewer) but there are outhouses on site.
+There are no RV hookups (no water, no electricity, and no sewer) but there are outhouses on site.

 No open fires are permitted.

-Kayaking, boating, etc. are permitted on the lake as well.
-We enjoyed kayaking during our first visit and found it to be such a peaceful and relaxing area!
+Kayaking, boating, etc., are permitted on the lake as well.
+We enjoyed kayaking during our first visit and found it a peaceful and relaxing area!

 AT&T

-We found the AT&T cell service to be great!
-We were able to work during our stay, and even stream videos without any issues.
+We found the AT&T cell service to be excellent!
+We could work during our stay and even stream videos without any issues.

 Verizon